leadedge/ShaderMaker/README.md

  FOTO HERE

+# Repository

+this repository is a collection of adjusted [https://github.com/leadedge/ShaderMaker][ShaderMaker] templates with a very high redundancy, the build process is - as of now - only manual 64Bit build in [https://visualstudio.microsoft.com/](VisualStudio) and copying of .dll files to resolume plugin directory.

+## Quickstart (only dll copy)

+the precompiled 64 bit windows .dll files can be found in the release folder of this repository, just copy them to your resolume plugin folder to check them out

+in the release folder is a .resolume file with an example deck containing examples for most of the .dlls

 ## Concepts

 since this is a public repository and - as described above - only serves the demonstration of chaos theory let me include the ideas that will help to understand why the particular resolume plugins are designed the way they are